Global Health focuses on health systems, governance arrangements and the social dynamics of health and healthcare from a global systems perspective

 There are many interesting and exciting roles where you can put your International Health qualification to work.

-Specialisation in International Health can lead to work with governments and regional intergovernmental agencies, NGOs, civil society agencies, philanthropic organisations and development agencies.
+Specialisation in Global Health can lead to work with governments and regional intergovernmental agencies, NGOs, civil society agencies, philanthropic organisations and development agencies.